 Live folk music sets the pace for St. Patrick’s Fiesta.
 On stage will sound The Hermanos, with their rock versions, the traditional folk of Zarigüellas, Folk in Green and The Potato Monsters, the American rock of Red Cactus along with Zelada, Calambres + Ferre and Lerman .

-And, as a final touch, the DJs will take over at nightfall, making sure the dance floor won’t stop dancing until the event closes at 12 midnight.
+And, as a final touch, the DJs will take over at nightfall, making sure the dance floor won’t stop dancing until the event closes at 11pm on Saturday and until 7pm on Sunday.

 Where does this tradition come from?